Securing net zero aviation

 The PEMC is also home to the first independent business unit established by a UK university for the industrialisation of electrical motors and drive systems.
 Nottingham Drive Specialist Services is delivering commercial services to companies across the world by providing bespoke development, manufacturing and testing of electrical motors.

 With the support of partners including Boeing, Airbus, Rolls-Royce and Leonardo, our ambition is to make the East Midlands the world’s foremost location for low-carbon aerospace innovation.

 Such investments will accelerate progress towards net zero aviation, as well as stimulating the UK economy.
-By March 2024, we estimate that £140m worth of industrial work will align with the aerospace propulsion facility, strengthening the world’s largest regional aviation supply-chain cluster and associated high-skilled jobs, and reinforcing the UK’s and the East Midlands’ reputation as the go-to place for the development of electrification technologies for future aerospace platforms.
+By March 2024, we estimate that £140 million worth of industrial work will align with the aerospace propulsion facility, strengthening the world’s largest regional aviation supply-chain cluster and associated high-skilled jobs, and reinforcing the UK’s and the East Midlands’ reputation as the go-to place for the development of electrification technologies for future aerospace platforms.

 Integrating green technologies